Eleni Foureira: Relationships

-Origin controversy
+Origins

 Since the beginning of her career, the Greek media have speculated on Foureira's ancestral origins.
 As a member of Mystique, she claimed to be Brazilian.
 She later claimed that her father was from Athens and her mother from Ioannina, although she had some Mexican ancestry as well.
 In 2018, Foureira confirmed that she became a Greek citizen through descent, and also declared that her grandfather was Greek.

 In 2013, it was reported by the Greek media that Foureira was born in Albania and that her birth name was Entela Fureraj.
 Foureira did not comment on the reports until 2014, when she confirmed them.
 She claimed that she did not reveal her origin in order to be accepted in the music industry in Greece.
 She continued claiming she never understood the issue, since she always felt Greek and she has received only Greek education.
 Andreas Giatrakos, who discovered Foureira and recruited her to join Mystique, later stated that he wanted Foureira to be proud of her origin and would not have rejected her if he knew she was born in Albania.

 During the Eurovision Song Contest 2018, Foureira made the Albanian patriotic eagle gesture in a photo with Albanian singer Eugent Bushpepa.
 The image went viral in Albania and Greece, being well-received in the former but causing controversy in the latter.